Moonrunners: Plot

 The cousins take Beth to the next race at the local track.
 The other stock-car drivers include "good ol' boy" Zeebo, and Zeebo's lackey Cooter Pettigrew.
 Zeebo (driving #31) and Cooter (driving #28) team up to beat Grady in the race, leading to a moonlit bootlegger road race between Bobby Lee and Zeebo.

 The county boss is Jake Rainey, a friend of Jesse's from the old days, when they both bootlegged for Jesse's father in 1934, and owner of the local bar and brothel.
 Jake has control of all the other moonshine in the county, and sells it to the New York syndicate (mob).
 He needs Jesse's supply to fill an order, but Jesse will not sell to Jake, since he would mix it with lesser-quality liquor.

 To get at Jesse's supply, Jake uses Sheriff Rosco Coltrane to harass the cousins.
 At the same time, he uses Zeebo and Reba (Jake's wife who is having an affair with Grady) to goad the boys into a trap.
-During these events, Uncle Jesse calls Jake "hog" (effectively making Jake "Boss Hogg") as a put-down.
-Uncle Jesse dies after attempting to make a moonshine run.
+During these events, Uncle Jesse calls Jake "hog" as a put-down.
+Uncle Jesse dies after completing a moonshine run.
 The cousins, who are on probation and cannot own guns, use a bow with explosive arrows to put Jake Rainey's moonshining factory out of business.